adamduncan/eleventy-plugin-i18n/README.md

 notFoundCallBack: (key, locale) => {saveToFile(key,locale); 'Needs translation:'+key}
 ```

-👀 `eleventy-plugin-i18n` will warn you in the Node console when the intended translation or fallback values can't be found for a given language based on your `translations` data.

 ## Usage

 Once configured, the `i18n` [Universal filter](https://www.11ty.dev/docs/filters/#universal-filters) is available throughout Nunjucks, Handlebars, Liquid, and JavaScript templates and includes.
 E.g. To return the translation for our `hello` key in Nunjucks or Liquid syntax: